 Cambridge has museums for many different interests!
 The museums are world-class and operated by the University, so they are all free to visit.
 You could easily spend your whole day in Cambridge visiting a few of these.

 Keep in mind that since these museums are operated by the University, some will close or have different hours when the University is not in session.
-It is best to confirm the hours here before you visit Cambridge.
+It is best to confirm the hours here before your Cambridge trip.

 The most popular museum is the Fitzwilliam.
 While it is mainly an art museum, it reminds me of the British Museum in London because it has a little bit of everything.
 The building has grand columns similar to the British Museum too.
 It’s not as big though, you can see it easily in a few hours.
 The Fitzwilliam Museum is open Tuesday through Saturday from 10:00 am to 5:00 pm and Sundays from 12:00 pm – 5:00 pm.